14 Best Things to Do in Danbury (CT)

 Ives Trail & Greenway

-You can go for an adventure without straying far from Danbury on this 20-mile trail, which carries you through that hardy terrain to the south of the city.
+You can go for an adventure without straying far from Danbury on this 20-mile trail.
+The Ives Trail & Greenway carries you through the hardy terrain to the south of the city.

-Best suited to more experienced walkers, the Ives Trail & Greenway begins at Bennett’s Pond in Ridgefield, before meandering through protected spaces in the rugged southern portion of Danbury, into Bethel and ending up in Redding.
+Best suited to more experienced walkers, the trail begins at Bennett’s Pond in Ridgefield.
+From there you’ll venture through protected spaces in the rugged southern portion of Danbury, into Bethel and ending up in Redding.

 Near the start in Ridgefield you’ll travel among spectacular glacial erratics, boulders deposited at the end of the last Ice Age.